PRBonn/puma/docker/README.md

 share data between the container and the host-machine without needing to run unnecessary long commands.

+Additionally an env variable called `$DATASETS` is also shared with the docker container in case you have your data already somewhere else and you don't want to duplicate it on the [data](../apps/data) directory.

 Your user information is encoded in the [.env](../.env) file.
 If your user id and group id are not `1000` (defaults in debian-based sytem) then you need to change this file.